Omotolani-tech/DSA-POWER-BI-PROJECT/README.md

 ### Exploratory Data Analysis
   EDA involved the exploring of the Data to answer some questions about the Data such as;
   - What is the gender distribution in the organisation
-  - what is the ratings based om gender
+  - what is the ratings based on gender
   - Is there a gender pay gap
-  - Does the organsation pay mployees the minimum salary
+  - Does the organsation pay employees the minimum salary

 ### Data Analysis
 #### Statistics